-General information about the Privacy Act and the APPs can also be found of the Office of the Australian Information Commissioner's website.
+General information about the Privacy Act and the APPs can also be found on the Office of the Australian Information Commissioner's website.

-You can ask us for more information about how we handle personal or sensitive information by contacting our Client Service Manager:
+You can ask us for more information about how we handle personal or sensitive information by contacting our Privacy Officer, within the Office of the General Counsel:

 Write to us: